-A work based learning programme that allows you to earn a wage and work whilst studying industry recognised qualifications.
+The foundation apprenticeship in electrical engineering is a work-based learning programme that allows you to earn a wage and work whilst studying towards industry recognised qualifications.

 This apprenticeship is designed for anyone who wishes to become a qualified electrician, regardless of experience.